borodean/sharon/README.md

 A lightweight and modular social sharing library:

 - a toolkit to build your own share buttons;
-- supports 8 social networks;
+- supports 9 sharing platforms;
-- gzipped size is 1.15 KB;
+- gzipped size is 1.21 KB;
 - you can cherry-pick which social networks to use to make it even smaller.

 Here how it looks when you want Sharon to open a tweet popup: